prantlf/timezone-support/docs/usage.md

 Except for the time zone data for the three year spans bundled with this module, other data modules can be generated to customize the year span and thus the overall package size.
 There is a command line tool [`create-timezone-data`](./API.md#data-generator) for this included in this package.

-For example, you can generate time zone data for years 1978-2028 and save it to the module `data-1978-2028.js` in the CommonJS format, which you wil bundle to your application:
+For example, you can generate time zone data for years 1978-2028 and save it to the module `data-1978-2028.js` in the CommonJS format, which you will bundle to your application:

 ```sh
 create-timezone-data -c -o custom-data-1978-2028.js 1978 2028